Transcendental Meditation

 Maharishi Mahesh Yogi, developer of the Transcendental Meditation technique.

 Transcendental Meditation (TM) is a form of silent meditation developed by Maharishi Mahesh Yogi.
 The TM technique involves the silent repetition of a mantra or sound, and is practiced for 15–20 minutes twice per day.
-It is taught by certified teachers through a standard course of instruction, with a cost which varies by country and individual circumstance.
+It is taught through a standard course of instruction, with a cost which varies by country and individual circumstance.
 According to the TM organization, it is a non-religious method that promotes relaxed awareness, stress relief, self-development, and higher states of consciousness.
-The technique has been variously described as both religious and non-religious.
-(Note: Sociologists, religion scholars, and a New Jersey judge and court are among those who have expressed views on it being religious or non-religious.
-The United States Court of Appeals for the Third Circuit upheld the federal ruling that TM was essentially "religious in nature" and therefore could not be taught in public schools.)

-Maharishi began teaching the technique in India in the mid-1950s.
-Building on the teachings of his master, the Hindu Advaita Vedanta monk Brahmananda Saraswati (known honorifically as Guru Dev), the Maharishi taught thousands of people during a series of world tours from 1958 to 1965, expressing his teachings in spiritual and religious terms.
+The Maharishi began teaching the technique in India in the mid-1950s.
+Building on the teachings of his master, the Advaita Vedanta monk Brahmananda Saraswati (known honorifically as Guru Dev), the Maharishi taught thousands of people during a series of world tours from 1958 to 1965, expressing his teachings in spiritual and religious terms.
 TM became more popular in the 1960s and 1970s as the Maharishi shifted to a more secular presentation, and his meditation technique was practiced by celebrities, most prominently members of the Beatles and the Beach Boys.
 At this time, he began training TM teachers.
-The worldwide TM organization had grown to include educational programs, health products, and related services.
+The worldwide TM organization grew to include educational programs, health products, and related services.
 Following the Maharishi's death in 2008, leadership of the TM organization passed to neuroscientist Tony Nader.

+Related organizations such as the Global Country of World Peace and the David Lynch Foundation have promoted TM.
+The technique has been variously described as both religious and non-religious, with the United States Court of Appeals for the Third Circuit notably upholding the federal ruling that TM was essentially "religious in nature" and therefore could not be taught in public schools.
+(Note: Sociologists, religion scholars, and a New Jersey judge and court are among those who have expressed views on it being religious or non-religious.
+The United States Court of Appeals for the Third Circuit upheld the federal ruling that TM was essentially "religious in nature" and therefore could not be taught in public schools.)
+The TM movement has received criticism for allegedly disguising religious claims in pseudo-scientific language.

 Research on TM began in the 1970s.
-A 2012 meta-analysis of the psychological impact of meditation found that Transcendental Meditation had a comparable effect on general wellbeing as other meditation techniques.
-A 2017 overview of systematic reviews and meta-analyses indicates TM practice may lower blood pressure, an effect comparable with other health interventions.
-Because of a potential for bias and conflicting findings, more research is needed.
+Studies suggest that TM has a comparable effect on general psychological wellbeing as other meditation techniques.
+TM practice may lower blood pressure, an effect comparable with other lifestyle interventions.